Table of Contents

 To install FluidSynth on your device, see Getting FluidSynth.

 For live playback, you will need a soundfont in SF2 format.
+Only General MIDI soundfonts are explicitly supported, but others may work.
 I recommend the MuseScore General Soundfont, which can be freely downloaded from the MuseScore handbook along with other soundfonts.

 Usage